Sexism: Education

 Educational opportunities and outcomes for women have greatly improved in the West.
-Since 1991, the proportion of women enrolled in college in the United States has exceeded the enrollment rate for men, and the gap has widened over time.
+Since 1991, the proportion of women enrolled in college in the United States has exceeded the enrollment rate for men, and the underrepresentation of men has widened over time.
 As of 2007, women made up the majority—54%—of the 10.8 million college students enrolled in the United States.
 However, research by Diane Halpern has indicated that boys receive more attention, praise, blame and punishment in the grammar-school classroom, and "this pattern of more active teacher attention directed at male students continues at the postsecondary level".
 Over time, female students speak less in a classroom setting.
 Teachers also tend to spend more time supporting the academic achievements of girls.

 Boys are frequently diagnosed with ADHD, which some see as a result of school systems being more likely to apply these labels to males.
 A recent study by the OECD in over 60 countries found that teachers give boys lower grades for the same work.
 The researchers attribute this to stereotypical ideas about boys and recommend teachers to be aware of this gender bias.
 One study found that students give female professors worse evaluation scores than male professors, even though the students appear to do as well under female professors as male professors.

 Gender bias and gender-based discrimination still permeate the education process in many settings.
 For example, in the teaching and learning process, including differential engagement, expectations and interactions by teachers with their male and female students, as well as gender stereotypes in textbooks and learning materials.
 There has been a lack in adequate resources and infrastructure to ensure safe and enabling learning environments, and insufficient policy, legal and planning frameworks, that respect, protect and fulfil the right to education.